topranks/mib2SnmpCol/README.md

 snmpColConn.py implements a Python class which can be used to interact with SNMP Collector via its REST API.

-It can be used independently with any Python project that wants to interact with SNMP Collector.  mib2SnmpCol.py gives a good example of how it can be used.
+It can be used independently with any Python project that wants to interact with SNMP Collector.  mib2SnmpCol.py loads it in this project and provides a good example of how it can be used.

 ## Dependencies